-Find out what motivates you and highlight your areas of strength and weakness in regard to your future accounting career.
-Is there a specific accounting job that allows you to use your strengths while building on your weaker points?
+Find out what motivates you and highlight your areas of strength and weakness regarding your future accounting career.
+Is there a specific accounting job that allows you to use your muscles while building on your weaker points?

 Explore the Possibilities

-Research areas of accounting by reading online, talking with current CPAs and those in other accountancy roles.
+Research areas of accounting by reading online and talking with current CPAs and those in other accountancy roles.
 Develop contacts and ask questions.
 The more information you get, the smoother your path.
-If possible, volunteer or seek internship opportunities to find out more about the work involved in certain accounting jobs.
+If possible, volunteer or seek internship opportunities to learn more about the work involved in specific accounting jobs.

 Develop Goals – Use all the information gathered about career options for accountants and your self-assessment report to come up with goals to guide your career.
-Accounting career planning depends on well-defined goals.
-The goals are designed to track progress and note what still needs to be done.
-If you go off track, you can include changes needed to get moving straight ahead again.
+Accounting career planning depends on well-defined objectives.
+The plans are designed to track progress and note what needs to be done.
+If you go off track, you can include changes needed to move straight ahead again.

 Part of setting goals is knowing what skills – and certificates and training – you’ll need.
 These fall into three broad categories:

-- Developing Technical Skills – Professionals in accounting value technical proficiency, meaning that you will require extra technical skills to rise the ranks in any organization.
+- You are developing Technical Skills – Professionals in accounting value technical proficiency, meaning that you will require additional technical skills to rise the ranks in any organization.
 From financial reporting to project management, technical skills allow you to become an expert in your chosen field of accountancy and assist colleagues when needed.

 - Improving Communication Skills – Handling a management job requires regular communication with colleagues, junior staff, and clients.
-To ensure that you have everyone working as a team, you will need to communicate well, through writing or speaking.
+To ensure that everyone works as a team, you must communicate well, through writing or speaking.

-- Building Sales Skills – Even as you work for different companies, aim to develop relationships with clients and potential ones as well.
-These relationships can be harnessed when in need of information about the services being offered or converting potentials to actual clients.
+- Building Sales Skills – Even as you work for different companies, aim to develop relationships with clients and potential ones.
+These relationships can be harnessed when needing information about the services offered or converting potential to actual clients.

-The steps may be slow for accounting graduates at first, and you may have to make adjustments along the way as you learn more.
-Your career plan does not have to encompass your entire working career in accounting – use 5 or 10 year plans and build them out as you get closer.
+The steps may be slow for accounting graduates at first, and you may have to make adjustments as you learn more.
+However, your career plan does not have to encompass your entire working career in accounting – use five or 10-year programs and build them out as you get closer.

 Planning Equals Accounting Career Progression Efficiency

 Having a plan means you don’t have to second-guess every step you take to advance.
-Executing your goals is the best way to climb up the career ladder – otherwise, it’s just an empty plan.
-You’ve likely previously heard about the idea of developing a personal career plan, and yes, it does take some work.
+Executing your goals is the best way to climb up the career ladder – otherwise, it’s just an open plan.
+You’ve probably previously heard about developing a personal career plan, and yes, it does take some work.
 But if you don’t make an effort, you’ll only be frustrated by the slow pace of your career advancement.

 Your Free Guide for Planning Your Accountancy Career